 It is a great thing that they do have all these things for dogs to do in the big apple.
 Even though New Yorker’s love their dogs, they are not really allowed anywhere fun.
 Dogs are not allowed on the subway or buses unless your tiny and can fit in a dog carrier bag or crate.
 So traveling around is mostly going to be by paw.

 - MTA: Small dogs in bags or carriers are allowed on the Long Island Railroad, Long Island Bus and New York City Transit buses and subways.
 Small dogs in bags or carriers or on a secure leash are allowed on the Metro-North Railroad.

 - PATH: Small dogs in secure carrying cases are allowed on the trains.

 - Seastreak Ferry: All dogs regardless of your size can go on the ferry.
-However you need to be on a short leash, and regardless of the whether you have to stay outside.
-Only exception is if you’re a tiny dog and have a carrier, then you will be able to go inside.
+However, you need to be on a short leash, and regardless of the weather, you have to stay outside.
+The only exception is if you’re a tiny dog and have a carrier, then you will be able to go inside.

 - Fire Island Ferry: All dogs shapes and sizes are welcome.
 You must buy a ticket, but you can sit anywhere you like.

 - Staten Island Ferry: You have to be either caged and or muzzled!